hubofvalley/Testnet-Guides/Story Protocol/README.md

 sudo rm -rf $HOME/$story_folder_name $HOME/story-linux-amd64-0.10.0-9603826.tar.gz
 ```

-## Method 3: Use snapshot for the post upgrade (thank you to Mandragora for allowing me to publish his snapshot file here)
+# Snapshot for the post upgrade (thank you to Mandragora for allowing me to publish his snapshot file here)

 ### 1. stop your geth and consensus client services